View Thomas Killian's Obituary on RepublicanHerald.com and share memories

 Thomas was born April 10, 1953, to the late William and Elanor Killian.

-Thomas worked at Rosewood Nursing Home, Schuylkill Haven, as maintenance director.
+Thomas worked at Roosewood Nursing Home in Schuylkill Haven as maintenance director.
 He was an avid outdoorsman enjoying fishing, hunting and camping.
-He was a member of Humane Fire Company, Mahanoy City, and was scoutmaster for Troop 721, Shenandoah, in the 1980s.
+He was a member of Humane Fire Company and was a scoutmaster for Troop 721, Shenandoah, in the 1980s.

 A memorial service will be held at a later date.
-James P. Haughney Funeral Home has charge of arrangements.
+James P. Haughney Funeral Home, Mahanoy City, has charge of arrangements.

 Sign the guest book at